dom8509/logseq_pkm/pages/Quit Porn and Get Rich (Readwise).md

 	- When we meet an attractive woman, the brain triggers a small rush of dopamine, which increases our level of motivation.
 This motivation encourages us to approach the woman, talk to her, impress her, and invite her somewhere.
 (Location 277)
 	- Pornography objectifies women.
 As a result, the only thing that we come to expect from them is the rush from a large dose of dopamine.
 (Location 285)
 	- constant virtual encounters with sexual stimuli anesthetize the reward system, a system that is based on small amounts of dopamine which are necessary for creating the motivation needed to maintain a normal relationship and finding a partner.
 (Location 287)
-	- We need motivation in order to work, learn, find ideas, build businesses, and to set life goals and realize them.
-It is not worth forfeiting such an important driving force of the body for temporary pleasures in the form of artificial stimuli.
-(Location 290)
+	- ^^We need motivation in order to work, learn, find ideas, build businesses, and to set life goals and realize them.
+It is not worth forfeiting such an important driving force of the body for temporary pleasures in the form of artificial stimuli.^^ (Location 290)
 	- we subconsciously form a mental pattern, leading ourselves to believe that any other actions or efforts will not provide us with so much pleasure so easily.
 (Location 297)
 	- supernormal stimulus.
 This is a stimulus whose effect on instinctive behavior is directly proportional to the level of its exaggeration.
 (Location 309)
 	- What Tinbergen developed is called the supernormal stimulus.
 This is a stimulus whose effect on instinctive behavior is directly proportional to the level of its exaggeration.
 (Location 309)